-Except for ownership interests in variable interest entities, we account for our investments in joint ventures under the equity method of accounting because we exercise significant influence over, but do not control, these entities.
 These investments are recorded initially at cost, as Investments in Unconsolidated Joint Ventures, and subsequently adjusted for equity in earnings and cash contributions and distributions.
 Any difference between the carrying amount of these investments on our balance sheet and the underlying equity in net assets is amortized as an adjustment to equity in earnings of unconsolidated joint ventures over the life of the related asset.
-Under the equity method of accounting, our net equity is reflected within the Consolidated Balance Sheets, and our share of net income or loss from the joint ventures is included within the Consolidated Statements of Operations.
-The joint venture agreements may designate different percentage allocations among investors for profits and losses, however, our recognition of joint venture income or loss generally follows the joint venture's distribution priorities, which may change upon the achievement of certain investment return thresholds.
+Under the equity impended of accounting, our net equity is reflected within the Consolidated Balance Sheets, and our share of net income or loss from the joint venture is included within the Consolidated Sheets, and our share of net income or loss from the joint venture is included within the Consolidated Sheets, and our share of net income or loss generally follows the joint venture's distribution priorities, which may change upon the achievement of certain investment return thresholds.
 For ownership interests in variable interest entities, we consolidate those in which we are the primary beneficiary.
 Our investments in unconsolidated joint ventures are reviewed for impairment periodically and if events or circumstances change indicating that the carrying amount of our investments may not be recoverable.
-The ultimate realization of our investment in unconsolidated joint ventures is dependent on a number of factors, including the performance of each investment and market conditions.
-We will record an impairment charge if we determine that a decline in the value of an unconsolidated joint venture is other than temporary.
+The ultimate realization of our investment in unconsolidated joint venture is other than temporary.